 |8.3||Soap or ash||Yes/no|

 |8.4||Soak pit to avoid standing water||Yes/no|

 Identify partners that you can work with

 It is useful to identify partners in order to work together and bring improvements from mutual efforts.
-Depending on the type of institution, partners are likely to be government offices such as the kebele administration, health office, education office, water utility, school administration, school parents’ committees, school WASH clubs, traditional leaders or police and court desks.
+Depending on the type of institution, partners are likely to be government offices such as the local administration, health office, education office, water utility, school administration, school parents’ committees, traditional leaders or police and court desks.
 It is also important to include authorities of religious and other local institutions/organisations.

 Identify and prioritise activities

 In collaboration with partners and in consultation with potential beneficiaries, proposed activities can be identified and then plans developed.
 There will need to be careful assessment of the resources required.
 Improving sanitation, waste management and hygiene so that they meet recommended requirements is challenging.
 For example, if a school has no latrine and the school head is advised to install latrines for students, they cannot do it immediately.
 They need time and a budget.